chipcullen/chipcullen_com_hugo/content/post/ira-glass-on-the-creative-process.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PbC4gqZGPSY" frameborder="0" allowfullscreen="allowfullscreen"> </iframe>

-Great thing to keep in mind in any creative endeavour: you will suck for a long, long time at any new thing.
+Great thing to keep in mind in any creative endeavor: you will suck for a long, long time at any new thing.
 But the important thing is to do a lot of it.